ikluft/LongitudeTZ/docs/why-solar-tz.md

 ## Info for Potential Volunteers and Participants

-To accomplish this goal, the project needs to recruit support for a two-pronged approach to the problem
+To accomplish this goal, the project needs to recruit support for a multiple-pronged approach to the problem

 1. generate [data for the "tzdata" database](longitude-timezones.tzfile), and get it accepted into the database.
   * this is a key for automatic time conversion with people who still use DST while others advocate for legislation to eliminate DST
 2. update libraries for multiple platforms and programming languages so that location data (particularly longitude) can be used to determine the local solar time zone for those who opt in
+3. one or a group of us may write an [Internet Draft for submission to the IETF RFC Editor](https://www.rfc-editor.org/pubprocess/) for publication as an Internet RFC